aws-samples/aws-cdk-for-k3scluster/README.md

 * I have only tested this in `us-west-2`.
 It should work in other regions too but I haven't tried

-* The two options you have for instances are `m6g.medium` and `m6g.large`.
-If you want to add another instance choice you probably need to add/tweak the PriceMap in `cdk-stack.ts`.
-I have not tested it
+* The instance type and size options for `spot` deployments are limited to `m6g.medium`, `m6g.large` and all the `t4g` sizes.
+You could easily add another instance type/size option by tweaking the PriceMap in `cdk-stack.ts`

 * `cdk-k3s-cluster` only deploys Arm-based instances.
 It would be trivial to add x86 based instances support but it's not there today